openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 @endsphinxdirective

 Alternatively, to enable the Auto-Batching in the legacy apps not akin to the notion of the performance hints, you may need to use the **explicit** device notion, such as 'BATCH:GPU'.
-In both cases, the batch size selection depends on a model and device specifics (for example, on-device memory for the dGPUs).
+In both cases (the "throughput" hint or explicit BATCH device), the optimal batch size selection happens automatically.
+The actual value depends on a model and device specifics (for example, on-device memory for the dGPUs).

-The _automatic batch size selection_ assumes that the application queries the `ov::optimal_number_of_infer_requests` to create and run the returned number of requests simultaneously.
+This _automatic batch size selection_ assumes that the application queries the `ov::optimal_number_of_infer_requests` to create and run the returned number of requests simultaneously:
+@sphinxdirective

+.. tab:: C++

+    .. doxygensnippet:: docs/snippets/ov_auto_batching.cpp
+       :language: cpp
+       :fragment: [query_optimal_num_requests]

+.. tab:: Python

+    .. doxygensnippet:: docs/snippets/ov_auto_batching.py
+       :language: python
+       :fragment: [query_optimal_num_requests]

+@endsphinxdirective
 If not enough inputs were collected, the `timeout` value makes the transparent execution fall back to the execution of individual requests.
 Configuration-wise, this is the AUTO_BATCH_TIMEOUT property.
 The timeout, which adds itself to the execution time of the requests, heavily penalizes the performance.
 To avoid this, in cases when your parallel slack is bounded, give the OpenVINO an additional hint.

 For example, the application processes only 4 video streams, so there is no need to use a batch larger than 4.
 The most future-proof way to communicate the limitations on the parallelism is to equip the performance hint with the optional `ov::hint::num_requests` configuration key set to *4*.
-For the GPU this will limit the batch size, for the CPU - the number of inference streams, so each device uses the `ov::hint::num_requests` while converting the hint to the actual device configuration options.
+For the GPU this will limit the batch size, for the CPU - the number of inference streams, so each device uses the `ov::hint::num_requests` while converting the hint to the actual device configuration options:
+@sphinxdirective

+.. tab:: C++

+    .. doxygensnippet:: docs/snippets/ov_auto_batching.cpp
+       :language: cpp
+       :fragment: [hint_num_requests]

+.. tab:: Python

+    .. doxygensnippet:: docs/snippets/ov_auto_batching.py
+       :language: python
+       :fragment: hint_num_requests]

+@endsphinxdirective

 For the *explicit* usage, you can limit the batch size using  "BATCH:GPU(4)",  where 4 is the number of requests running in parallel.

 ### Other Performance Considerations